2025 Stats

 Subscribe now to instantly reveal our take on this news.

-Perdomo went 1-for-5 with a grand slam in Thursday's 9-7 loss to the Yankees.
+Perdomo went 2-for-3 with a double in Thursday's 5-3 win over the Dodgers.

 ANALYSIS